Recent Activity

 ../versions/{version}.sql(in aversionsfolder one level above the baseline.mdfdirectory) for archival - Replaces the baseline

-- Deletes migration script files that match the naming pattern (
+.mdfwith the consolidated version (all migrations baked in) - Deletes migration script files that match the naming pattern (

 0001_name.sql) from the migrations folder — other files are left untouched - Resets migration reservations in the coordinator database